CycleQ: An Efficient Basis for Cyclic Equational Reasoning: Implementation and Empirical Evaluation

 \begin{theorem} A cyclic preproof \( P = (V,\, e,\, r,\, p) \) is a proof if every \( G : v \rightarrow v \in \mathrm{cl}(P) \) such that \( G = G \circ G \) has a decreasing edge \( x \lesssim x \) for some variable \( x \). \begin{appendixproof} Let \( (v_i) \) be a path through \( P \).
 As \( V \) is finite, this path is ultimately periodic.
 That is, there exists some \( k \) and \( j \) such that \( v_{i + k + 1} = v_i \) for all \( i \geq j \).
 In which case, consider the corresponding size-change graph \( G : v_j \rightarrow v_j \in \mathrm{cl}(P) \) such that \( G = G \circ G \).
 By assumption, it has a decreasing edge \( x \lesssim x \) for some variable \( x \).
 It follows from \cref{lem:Size-change trace} that there is a trace \( x,\, \dots,\, x \) for the path \( v_j,\, \dots,\, v_{j + k} \), which has a progress point.
 Thus the infinite trace that cycles through this fintie trace satisfies the global condition for the path \( (v_i) \) as required. \end{appendixproof} \end{theorem}

-\section{Implementation and empirical evaluation}
+\section{Implementation and Empirical Evaluation}

-We implemented a prototype cyclic equational reasoning tool as a plugin for GHC 9.0.1 --- CycleQ.
-It currently supports a small subset of Haskell including top-level recursive functions, algebraic datatypes, and polymorphism.
-The user may write goal equations that concern their programs using the following syntax:
+We implemented a prototype cyclic equational reasoning tool as a plugin for GHC 9.0.2 --- CycleQ.
+It currently supports a small subset of Haskell, including top-level recursive functions, algebraic datatypes, and polymorphism.
+The user adds equations to their program using the following syntax, and the plugin will attempt to prove them at compile-time, optionally outputting a cyclic proof graph if successful.

-The plugin will attempt to prove any such properties at compile time and if successful outputs a cyclic proof graph.
+The tool performs a bounded depth-first search using the inference rules from \cref{fig:Inference rules}, in addition to a rule for function extensionality and decomposition of datatype constructors:

-The tool performs a depth-bounded breadth-first search using the inference rules from \cref{fig:Inference rules} and a rule for the congruence of datatype constructors.
-Although this rule is derivable from \rlnm{Subst}, we separate it because it is not intended as a mechanism for creating cycles.
-Where more than one rule is applicable to a goal, the rules are given priorities as follows, from highest to lowest: reduction, reflexivity, congruence, subst, case analysis.
-Once applied, the tool never backtracks past the first four as they always simplify the goal without loss of generality.
-Furthermore, case analysis always selects a variable that is preventing further (non-strict) reduction, much like needed narrowing~\cite{antoy2000needed}.
+Although this rule is derivable from \( \rlnm{Subst} \), we distinguish it because it is not intended as a mechanism for creating cycles and can be applied eagerly, in a goal-directed manner, without incurring the cost associated with lemma generation.
+Where more than one rule is applicable to a goal, the rules are prioritised as follows: reduction, reflexivity, congruence, function extensionality, subst, case analysis.
+Once applied, the tool never backtracks past the first three as they always simplify the goal without loss of generality.
+Furthermore, case analysis always selects a variable preventing further (non-strict) reduction, much like needed narrowing~\cite{antoy2000needed}.